 Along with being cholesterol and lactose-free one eight ounces of hemp milk consists of omega 3 fatty acids and all essential nutrients like calcium, magnesium, phosphorus, iron, zinc, and vitamin A, B12, E, and D.

-Along with various micronutrients, the macros content of the hemp milk is also very huge.
+Along with various micronutrients, the content of the macro of hemp milk is also very huge.
 An eight-ounce serving contains almost 70 calories including 5 grams of fat, 3 grams of protein and two grams of carbs.

 The above mentioned low carb milk alternative are keto friendly and are very helpful if you want to lose weight.